JeffRice/reactUI/README.md

 This is a convenience of the UI to make it easier to inspect the data.
 The `values` property is just a single one-dimensional array of 2000 numbers.

+#### Debugging tool: `at`

+If you add an `at` query var to the detail route, specifying an integer number of seconds, the calculation object returned will simulate the state of the calculation `at` seconds into it.
+This is probably more useful in debugging the server than the client, but it's there for you if it's useful.

 ### POST /calculations

 Starts a new calculation.
 The content-type must be `application/json`,